itsvictoroyedeji/shopify-sections/README.md

 - Repeat the same steps for the rest of the liquid files.

 ```
-For video.liquid, the files are already in Shopify.
-Simple copy and paste my code to replace the Shopify code already there.
+For `video.liquid`, the files are already in Shopify.
+Simply copy and paste my code to replace the Shopify code already there.
 ```

 ## How to use